awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/categories-and-metadata.md

 1. Do \*\*\*\*, and then \*\*\*\*\.

 1. Check that all plugins used by your project are compatible with version \*\.\*, by doing \*\*\*\.
-If they aren't compatible then do \*\*\*\.
+If they aren't compatible, do \*\*\*\.

 1. Make a backup of your data, by doing \*\*\*\.

 ## Choosing Categories and Keywords<a name="choosing-categories-and-keywords"></a>

  When you list your product, you can choose up to three software categories and corresponding subcategories for your product\.
-This helps customers discover your product as they browse or search the listings on AWS Marketplace\.
+This helps customers discover your product as they browse or search the products on AWS Marketplace\.
 Choose only categories that are relevant to your product\.
-In most cases, only one category will apply\.
-The [Product Load Form](https://s3.amazonaws.com/awsmp-loadforms/ProductDataLoad-Current.xlsx) and the Self\-Service Listings portal both contain a complete list of categories\.
+In most cases, only one category applies\.
+The product load form and the **Products** tab both contain a complete list of categories\.

  Categories aren't the same as keywords\.
-The categories and subcategories available are predefined for AWS Marketplace, and you decide which ones apply to your product by selecting them from a list during the listing process\.
-Keywords aren't predefined, but are created during the listing process\.
+The categories and subcategories available are predefined for AWS Marketplace, and you decide which ones apply to your product by selecting them from a list during the product request process\.
+Keywords aren't predefined, but are created during the process\.
 You don't need to add the category as a keyword\.

 ### Creating Search Keywords<a name="creating-search-keywords"></a>

-During the product listing process, you can enter up to three keywords \(single words or phrases\) to help customers discover your product through site searches\.
+During the product request process, you can enter up to three keywords \(single words or phrases\) to help customers discover your product through site searches\.
 The keywords field can contain a maximum of 250 characters\.

 The following tips can help you to create a relevant set of search keywords:
 + Use terms that are relevant so that customers can easily find your products\.